 - a.
 Full-time employees are eligible for the benefits described in this section. - b.
 Healthcare benefits commence 90 calendar days after the hire date. - c.
 The Town will pay 100% of the premium costs to provide healthcare benefits. - d.
-For specific details of Health Care coverage refer to the booklet titled "Group Benefit Plan for Non-Union Employees of the Corporation of the Town of Halton Hills".
+For specific details of Health Care coverage refer to SunLife's online benefits portal a.
+The Employee & Family Assistance Program (EFAP) offers, at no cost to full-time employees and their families, a full range of professional and confidential counselling services, as well as lifestyle coaching.
+These services include support in the following areas :

 The Town may, from time to time, make amendments to the Benefit Plan in response to changing needs of the Town and its employees.
-The Town will conduct a formal review of the Benefit Plan as the need arises as determined by the CAO to ensure it remains affordable, competitive and responsive to the needs of its employees.
+The Town will conduct a formal review of the Benefit Plan as the need arises and as determined by the CAO, to ensure it remains affordable, competitive and responsive to the needs of its employees.